lgrammel/js-agent/docs/docs/tutorial-wikipedia-agent/setup-actions.md

 ## Create a better prompt

-The agent is not aware of the actions yet, and it does not know that it should read Wikipedia articles.
+The agent has yet to be made aware of the actions and it does not know that it should read Wikipedia articles.
 Let's improve the agent prompt.

 ```typescript